Tiraspol: Post-secession

+On 8 January 2025, during the 2025 Moldovan energy crisis, a woman in Tiraspol died from carbon monoxide poisoning after using a gas water heater to shower without having a chimney.

 Geography and climate

 Tiraspol features a humid continental climate that closely borders an oceanic climate and has transitional features of the humid subtropical climate due to its warm summers.
 Summers are mild, with average monthly temperatures at around 21 °C in July and August.
 Winters are cold, with average temperatures in the coldest month (January) at -2.7 °C. Precipitation is relatively evenly spread throughout the year, though there is a noticeable increase in monthly precipitation in June and July.
 Tiraspol on average sees nearly 500 mm of precipitation per year.

 Demographics

 Population

 The population of the city was about 190,000 in 1989 and about 203,000 in 1992.
 41% were Russians, 32% Ukrainians (both Eastern Slavic) and 18% were Moldovans (Romanians).

 As result of the political and economic situation that followed the proclamation of the independent (unrecognized) Transnistria, as well as large Jewish emigration in the early 1990s, the population of the city fell below its 1989 number and the 2004 Transnistrian census put its population at 158,069.

+In 1897, 31,616 people lived in the city of Tiraspol, who were classified, by language, in the following way:

 In 1926, 29,700 people lived in the city of Tiraspol who were classified, by ethnicity, as follows:

 According to the Soviet census of 1939, the city's population was 43,676 inhabitants, distributed as follows: